webyrd/relational-alpha-equivalence-experiments/eager/README.md

 Prolog, Curry, and constraint programming.
 This version of the code is eager, and can serve as a baseline for "generate-and-test" behavior.

+TODO

+* Try experiment proposed by Michael Ballantyne on May 11, 2024: instead of `capture-avoiding-substo` eagerly performing alpha-renaming by calling the eager `alpha-equivo`, add a renaming `(x x^)` to an environment that is passed around, and use `absento` to ensure `x^` is fresh.

+* Try using set constraints from clpset to represent the variable bindings.
+The original version of clpset doesn't include `absento`, though--will probably need an implementation that supports `absento`.